-I am forwarding this letter on behalf of the control who resides at the control, Guelph (part of the Rolling Hills Subdivision - Area 2).
+I am forwarding this letter on behalf of who resides at who resides at Guelph (part of the Rolling Hills Subdivision - Area 2).
 The also wishes to voice her support in favor of development in Area 1 and as such has provided the following letter.